Off Campus Access (VPN)

 When I try to connect to the VPN using the client I get the message: "Unable to establish VPN" or "Could not connect to secure gateway".
 What's causing this?

 We have seen issues when using various Internet Security or Antivirus programs.
-IT Services recommends that staff uninstall that software and install Symnatec, and students install Microsoft Security Essentials, both of which are the University's recommended antivirus and anti-malware packages.
-These are available free of charge to download for all staff and students of the University.
+IT Services recommends that staff uninstall that software and install Symantec, the University's recommended antivirus and anti-malware packagefor staff.
+This is available free of charge to download for all staff members of the University.

 It is also necessary to disable any Internet Connection Sharing facilities that may be enabled as these can stop the VPN client from establishing a successful connection.

 In Windows 7 and Vista: from Start select Control Panel and then enter adapter in the search box; under Network and Sharing Centre click View network connections; right-click Local Area Network and select Properties (you may be required to enter an Administrator password); select the Sharing tab and confirm that Allow other network users to connect through this computer's Internet connection is not selected.

 When attempting to connect to the VPN service why do I get the error message "Failed to Initialise Connection Subsystem"?
 What can I do?

 This may be because Internet Explorer is running in Offline mode.
 Please load Internet Explorer and check the Tools menu (or File menu in Internet Explorer version 6) to confirm that "Work Offline" is not enabled.
 Note: if you can't see the menu, press the Alt key.
 If turning off "Work Offline" does not fix the problem then please contact our Service Desk for further assistance.